RSS Daily tech news

 The Timer0 module has 2 distinct modes in which it can operate:

-I refer to the overview of Timers, Timer1 and Timer2 for their respective information.
+The microcontroller series also have other timers, which can be used differently and separately from Timer0.
+I refer to the Timers in general, Timer1 and Timer2 for their respective information.

 1. Timer mode